Ankitha2130/Digital_Library/README.md

-A complete Library management application using MySQL, PHP, Javascript, HTML, CSS, phpmailer where a admin functionalities and user functionalities are defined.
+A complete Library management application done using MySQL, PHP, Javascript, HTML, CSS, phpmailer where a admin functionalities and user functionalities are defined.